snandakumarops/transaction-monitoring-dmn-kogito/README.md

 ## Example Usage

-Here is an example of a input event that triggers the evaluation of the [Traffic Violation](src/main/resources/Traffic%20Violation.dmn) model included in this example.
-The `data` field contains the input context.
+Here is an example of a input event that triggers the evaluation.
 Just send this payload to the configured input topic:

 ```json